semishawn/semipedia/_semiterms/yawngasm.md

 neologist: Shawn
 ---

-<p class="info-text">Contrary to what its name may imply, a yawngasm has no sexual connection, traditionally.</p>
+Contrary to what its name may imply, a yawngasm has no sexual connection, traditionally.